chuanheng02/Distributed-MD5-Cracker/README.md

 ### Step 1: Start Server 1
-Perform these steps on the designated Server 1 machine (e.g., Machine 3 or 5):
+Perform these steps on the designated Server 1 machine:

 1.  **Terminal 1 (Registry):** Start the RMI registry.
     ```bash